uac-ctf/writeups/ddr/README.md

 ![ddr solved](https://github.com/uac-ctf/nahamcon2021/raw/main/ddr/ddr-solve.png)

-Of course a much better way is to encode the path and update the script so that it follows the arrows and prints the flag.
+Of course a much better way is to encode the path and update the script so that it follows the arrows and prints the flag (```ddr.py`` ).

 Flag was ```flag{2a4c690675849c329b2f27fe4c192e}```